Ruisbroek, Antwerp

 Ruisbroek is a village in the municipality of Puurs-Sint-Amands located in the Antwerp Province of Belgium.

-Ruisbroek was an independent municipality until 1977 was merged into Puurs.
+Ruisbroek was an independent municipality until 1977, when it was merged into Puurs.
 In 2019, Puurs itself was merged into Puurs-Sint-Amands.

 Floods

 Ruisbroek is a polder village protected by dikes which has often seen severe flooding.
-In 1820, a whole neighbourhood was flooded, and was rebuilt north of the Rupel River.
+In 1820, a complete neighbourhood was flooded, and was rebuilt north of the Rupel River.
 The last flood which occurred was a result of the gale of January 1976.
 The dike broke over a distance of 100 metres, and flooded part of the village.
 King Baudouin of Belgium visited the town on 6 January 1976.
 During his visit he was confronted with an angry crowd and accusations.
 De Waterhoek monument indicates the height the water reached.